canonical/curtin/doc/topics/apt_source.rst

 APT Source
 ==========

-This part of curtin is meant to allow influencing the apt behaviour in the curtin install stage.
+This part of curtin is meant to allow influencing the apt behaviour and configuration.

 By default - if no apt_source config is provided - it does nothing.
 That keeps behavior compatible on upgrades.

-It is not meant to carry over into the installed environment.
-For that there is a similar feature in cloud-init which can be exploited via seeds for cloud-init as already done by clouds, MAAS and others.
+The feature has a target argument which - by default - is used to modify the environment that curtin currently installs (@TARGET_MOUNT_POINT).

 Features
 --------